lua-rocks/luapi/README.md

 ## Roadmap

-- [ ] Rewrite everything!
-Find and fix bugs; improve code quality.
+- [ ] Rewrite everything from scratch! 😱
   - [x] Separate code to submodules for easier maintain.
     - [ ] Document every function in each module.
   - [ ] Parser